lmkalg/tesis/README.md

-# Repository for my bachelor thesis
+# Repository for my bachelor's thesis